-In this course, students will examine in depth the core concepts and theories of psychology to understand psychology as the study of the mind and human behavior.
-Students learn about important psychologists past and present, research methods, experiments and terminology, and students prepare for the AP Psychology exam.
+In this course, students will examine psychology's core concepts and theories to understand psychology as the study of the mind and human behavior.
+Students learn about essential psychologists past and present, research methods, statistics, biopsychology, cognitive psychology and more.
+There is an extensive amount of terminology throughout the course.
+There are also project and presentation requirements.
+Students will prepare to take the AP Psychology exam.